 Though Barbati moved from campus before the start of his junior year in 2016, the college recently changed its residence requirement policy for students who entered Emerson in fall 2017 and after.
 Now, freshmen are required to live on campus for their first six semesters at Emerson, or until the completion of their junior year.

-According to Erik Muurisepp, associate dean for campus life, the change was initiated in part to combat the housing burden and keep college-goers out of Boston neighborhoods after Mayor Marty Walsh asked colleges and universities to house more of their students in 2014.
+Erik Muurisepp, associate dean for campus life, said the change was initiated in part to combat the housing burden and keep college-goers out of Boston neighborhoods after Mayor Marty Walsh asked colleges and universities to house more of their students in 2014.

 The policy is also a result of the extra 294 beds the college will have to house students once the Little Building is complete.